 Bartik et al. (2018) implement the alogorithm described in Isserman and Westervelt (2006) to impute suppressed employment starting in 1998.
 Their estimates, known as WholeData, are available upon request from the W.E.
 Upjohn Institute for Employment Research.
-In this section, we compare the long panel described above to their imputations for the overlapping years.
-Figure 11 compares total employment across counties in our long panel to the analogous total in Whole Data.
+In this section, we compare the long panel described above to their imputations for the overlapping years.52 Figure 11 compares total employment across counties in our long panel to the analogous total in Whole Data.
 As indicated in the left panel, they are quite close overall, with employment in our data less than one-tenth of a percent lower in most years.
 In the right panel of the figure, we compare total employment across suppressed cells only, using the Whole Data indicator for suppression.
 This figure reveals that we are lower in aggregate until the final two years, where we match exactly.

 At the county level, the two series are highly correlated.
-For all observations, the correla-
+For all observations, the correlations are 100 percent for 1998 to 1999, about 96 percent for 1999 to 2002, and then above 99.5

-&lt;sup>54Bartik et al. (2018), like us, provide a version of the data in which all NAICS codes are concorded to the 2012 vintage.
+52Bartik et al. (2018), like us, provide a version of the data in which all NAICS codes are concorded to the 2012 vintage.
 We drop all non-county and non-6-digit NAICS observations from their dataset and then merge it into ours.
 The merge is perfect starting in 2008.
 For years 1998 to 2007, there are roughly 200 observations per year in our data but not theirs.
-For 1998 to 2002, there are 26 thousand observations in their dataset but not ours.
+For 1998 to 2002, there are 26 thousand obersvations in their dataset but not ours.
 For 2003 to 2007, that drops to about 1500 per year.
 Virtually all of the observations in our dataset but not theirs are for NAICS 525990.
 The others are 238220, 239990, 425110, 425120, and 454111.
 Observations in their dataset but not ours span a much wider range of NAICS codes, most heavily concentrated in manufacturing, especially 326122.

-Figure 11: US EMPLOYMENT CBP VS Whole Data
+Figure 11: US EMPLOYMENT CBP vs Whole Data

 Source: Whole Data, CBP, and authors' calculations.
 Figure compares total imputed US employment in the W.E.
 Upjohn Institute for Employment Research's Whole Data database, which implements approach described in Isserman and Westervelt (2006), to authors' imputed NAICS panel.
-Data span 1998 to 2016.

-tions are 100 percent for 1998 to 1999, about 96 percent for 1999 to 2002, and then above 99.5 percent thereafter.
+percent thereafter.
 We plan to discuss these discrepancies further in a future draft.